TheCalebHenshaw/dyhtg-tron/README.md

 - on MacOS, open the dist folder and open Tron

-- To open using python, cd into the directory and run `python main_screen.py`
+- To open using python, cd into the directory and run `python main_screen.py`.
+Ensure you have pygame installed in your environment!!